TRANSFORMING TEACHING & LEARNING

-Dwayne manages the technology and digital integration for CCE.
+Dwayne manages the facility operations for CCE: security, IT, student recruitment, and catering/food services.
 Dwayne comes to CCE from the City of West Palm Beach Youth Empowerment Center where he developed and managed the Digital Literacy program that helped to reduce youth crime in the Northwood area by 25%.
 He teaches classes in Final Cut Pro, and the entire Adobe Creative Suite.
 Dwayne is also the Owner of Taylor Productions and the CEO of 3Tentertainment which keep him updated on the fast moving technological advances and industry trends.
 Dwayne holds a BFA in Film and Television from the University of Southern California (USC).